yousefelassal/quote-cron/README.md

 > Friendship is almost always the union of a part of one mind with the part of another; people are friends in spots.

 > There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.

+> Mistakes are always forgivable, if one has the courage to admit them.